 Public tours are offered many times throughout the week.
-Tours meet in the main lobby unless otherwise specified.
-Every tour is different.
-Also, groups may take self-guided tours.
-Learn more about self-guided tours.
+Tours meet in the main lobby and last one hour unless otherwise specified.

 Outdoor Sculpture Around the Museum

 Third Sunday of each month at 11:30 am

 This tour begins with marble statues, dating from 1891, that flank the Cantor's main entrance and continues with the work of Auguste Rodin, Andy Goldsworthy, and more.

 Rodin Sculpture Garden and Galleries

 Wednesdays at 2 pm, Saturdays at 11:30 am, Sundays at 3 pm, rain or shine.
 Meet in Main Lobby.

 This tour features the three indoor galleries devoted to Rodin's work along with 20 bronzes in the Rodin Sculpture Garden, including The Gates of Hell.